-Where a grade on a particular assignment is expressed as a letter grade, it will normally be converted to a number using the midpoint of the scale, as shown above.
-Split grades will be calculated at the midpoint of the split values; for example, a split B+/A- grade will count as 85%.
+Final grades will be calculated using the midpoints of each grading category.
+For example, an A grade will be calculated as 93%.
+Split grades will be calculated at the midpoint of the split values; for example, a B+/A- grade will count as 85%.

-Plagiarism

-Using any source whatsoever without clearly documenting it is a serious academic offense.
+Plagiarism: Using any source whatsoever without clearly documenting it is a serious academic offense.
 Consequences include failure on the assignment, failure in the course and possibly suspension or expulsion from the university.

-As explained in Module 6, you must document not only direct quotations but also paraphrases and ideas where they appear in your text.
+You must document not only direct quotations but also paraphrases and ideas where they appear in your text.
 A reference list at the end is insufficient by itself.
 Readers must be able to tell exactly where your words and ideas end and other people's words and ideas begin.
 This includes assignments submitted in non-traditional formats such as Web pages or visual media, and material taken from such sources.